julianaalbano/simplyrets/README.md

 * could add proptypes for better props validation
 * would want to store the API key and secret in parameter store or env variables (since this is public, thought it was fine to hard code)
 * would want to store the API url in parameter store or env variable (in case the URL changes, you wouldn't have to deploy that change)
+* added jest for util testing
+* didn't mock/stub fetch or local storage - that is important but didn't have time when timeboxing this work to 3 hours